Undergraduate Application Requirements

 - Music Technology: Submit a technology portfolio following the Music & Technology guidelines.

-An audition interview is required for admission to the music performance option, and an interview/portfolio review is required for admission to the music composition option.
-Musicology and music technology applicants will submit their portfolio requirements in the School of Music Online Application as a recorded audition/portfolio review.
-There is no live interview option.
+An audition is required for admission to the music performance option, and an interview/portfolio review is required for admission to the music composition or technology option.
+Musicology applicants will submit their portfolio requirements; there is no live interview option.